aam123456/Muzic/README.md

 # Muzic

 It is an 🎵muzic app🎵🎼🥁🎷🎸🎻 .
-which can play songs avaliable/downloade in mobile.
+It can play songs which are avaliable/downloaded in mobile.